rahulkishan03/Training_Agent_For_Go_Game/README.md

 The KO rule resolves the situation: If one player captures the KO, the opponent is prohibited from recapturing the KO immediately.

+## Komi
+Because Black has the advantage of playing the first move, awarding White some compensation is called Komi.
+This is in the form of giving White a compensation of score at the end of the game.
+In this homework (a board size of 5x5), Komi for the White player is set to be 5/2 = 2.5.

+## Passing
+A player may waive his/her right to make a move, called passing, when determining that the game offers no further opportunities for profitable play.
+A player may pass his/her turn at any time.
+Usually, passing is beneficial only at the end of the game, when further moves would be useless or maybe even harmful to a player's position.